 You can request a reconsideration after you get the decision.
 This is for cases where you feel the decision maker did not consider the correct information.

 Another decision maker will look at your case based on any new and correct information.
-But, there is no specific right of appeal against short term benefit advance amounts or refusals.
+But, there is no specific right of appeal against short term benefit advance payment or refusal.

 Note: In some cases you can challenge the decision through the courts using a legal adviser.
 The judicial review is for cases where staff failed to follow the correct procedures.

-DWP Same Day Payment: How to get a Short Term Benefit Loan in the United Kingdom
+DWP Same Day Payment: How to Get a Short Term Benefit Advance in the United Kingdom